 Frequently Asked Questions

-Do you have a question that was not answered in the Trip Planning Guide or other sections of Team Leader Central.
-If so, consult the following frequently asked questions.
-If you have still not found an answer, please email your question to firstname.lastname@example.org.
+Do you have a question that has yet to be answered?
+If so, consult the following FAQs.
+If you have still not found an answer, please share with your PoC or email your question to email@example.com.
 We will provide an answer and add it to this page.

 TEAM FORMATION / DYNAMICS